School Workshops

 We all know how much family support benefits children’s learning.
 So, our Family Literacy workshops have been specifically developed to gain and cement that support by offering a fun and friendly environment in which parents/carers work alongside their children on activities designed to highlight the joys to be found in books and stories!

-And, by tackling our Best Books Trail, they'll discover just how much they actually know about the wonderful characters that only exist in their pages!
+By tackling our Best Books Trail, students will discover just how much they actually know about the wonderful characters that only exist in their pages!
 Carefully structured drama activities will support participants to further explore some of these and choral speaking reminds all involved of the playful pleasure in the spoken word.

 Family Literacy workshops are available in a range of formats – but if you book one at the end of a day of workshops with pupils, we’ll be happy to offer you a healthy discount!